Substance Abuse Resources in Biloxi

 Biloxi Residential Treatment Programs

-When you choose inpatient drug rehab in Biloxi, MS, you get to stay at the facility full-time.
+When you choose inpatient drug rehab in Biloxi, you can stay at the facility full-time.
 While you’re there, you work with a team of professionals who use a multidisciplinary approach to treatment.
 In most Biloxi drug rehab centers, you learn about the thoughts and behaviors that lead to addiction and gain new coping skills you can use to avoid these behaviors after you leave the facility.
 These programs can teach you how to live a balanced, satisfied life free of drugs and alcohol.

 Biloxi Partial Hospitalization Programs

-In a Partial hospitalization program, you spend your days at a Biloxi drug treatment facility.
+In a partial hospitalization program, you spend your days at a Biloxi drug treatment facility.
 There, you participate in classes and sessions with residential patients.
 At night, you have the ability to go home instead of sleeping at the facility.
 If you don’t need full-time support, this type of program may work for you because it gives you some flexibility to continue taking care of your responsibilities at home or work.

 Biloxi Outpatient Treatment Programs

-Unlike inpatient drug rehab in Biloxi, MS and partial hospitalization programs, outpatient programs don’t require you to spend extended periods of time at the treatment facility.
+Unlike inpatient drug rehab in Biloxi and partial hospitalization programs, outpatient programs don’t require you to spend extended periods of time at the treatment facility.
 You schedule therapy appointments and classes at times that work for you so can continue taking care of your daily responsibilities, like work or school.
 Depending on the nature of your addiction and your substance use history, you may be able to use outpatient rehab services for your entire program or switch to them as you near the end of your treatment plan.

 The success of your recovery depends on finding a program that meets your needs.
 Although you want to start a Biloxi drug treatment facility as soon as possible, don’t rush this decision.
 Explore the available options in your area and talk to the staff to learn more about their approach to treatment.
-The Recovery Village has fully trained, compassionate staff members ready to help you put together a treatment program.
-Call today to learn more about the services we offer.

 Biloxi Drug & Alcohol Detox Centers